Emirates ID card

 Emirates ID card uses and organisations that require you to have an Emirates ID card

-Note that have been reports of organisations that require applicants to have an Emirates ID card, but it turns out when you go there that having the ID card seems to confuse things.
-For example Dubai driving licence and Dubai car registration (at least in 2010).
+Note that there have been reports of organisations that require applicants to have an Emirates ID card, but it turns out when you go there that having the ID card seems to confuse things.
+Bring your passport or copy as a backup.
+For example driving licence and car registration application and renewals (at least in 2010).

 - Babies born in the UAE will not receive a birth certificate unless their parents have an ID card, from mid 2012.
 Emirates 24-7 on 02 January 2012 quoted EIDA Director-General Ali Khoury as saying "EIDA will take new measures at the start of the second half of this year, including linking it to birth certificates and coordination with all schools not to accept any new students of all nationalities unless they are registered in the ID"